Clinton's 2016 White House launch contrasts with her 2008 bid

 The Clinton campaign’s finance chair, Dennis Cheng, emailed donors and bundlers on Sunday telling them to expect an email message from Clinton herself explaining her vision for the campaign and the presidency.

-Additional reporting by Emily Flitter, Lisa Lambert, Amanda Becker, Elizabeth Dilts, Howard Schneider and Peter Cooney; Writing by John Whitesides; Editing by Ross Colvin, Frances Kerry and Eric Walsh
+Additional reporting by Emily Flitter, Lisa Lambert, Amanda Becker, Elizabeth Dilts and Howard Schneider; Writing by John Whitesides; Editing by Ross Colvin and Frances Kerry